lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- solve crawling and carrying problem
+- balance volume (compare with other games and music)
 - hit sound
 - healing sound
 - production mode (exception handling and logging, hide all dev UI)